 - (3) outbound data transfer across all Replit products costs $0.10/GiB.

-If you are a Replit Core member, your membership comes with $8/month in flexible credits that can be applied towards Scheduled Deployments.
+If you are a Replit Core member, your membership comes with $25/month in credits that can be applied towards Scheduled Deployments.

 Specifications